VoidCRDev/VoidCR/README.md

 ## How To Install

-Currently there are no public buildable jars for VoidCR and there won't be for the foreseeable future as this is a massive project.
+Currently there are no public buildable jars on github for VoidCR and there won't be for quite a while.
+However, you can either compile the project yourself or hop over the Cosmic Reach discord server and pickup the jar in the VoidCR mods thread.

 ## Contributions

-VoidCR contributions are welcome, however, please create an issue **ON GITHUB** regarding your idea before getting to work the last thing that anyone wants is to dump a ton of time into a pull request that will instantly be closed.
-Pull Requests will aptly be tested and reviewed before merger.
+VoidCR contributions are welcome!!
 You can see more in our [CONTRIBUTING.MD](.github/CONTRIBUTING.MD)